CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 **`DataStrategy` Sealed Record**
  - **Purpose**: A sealed record implementation of `IDataStrategy` that strictly follows the Flyweight design pattern, providing a shared set of predefined, immutable strategy instances.
+ - **Constructors** are private to enforce the Flyweight pattern, ensuring that instances are shared and reused rather than created anew.
  - **Properties**:
    - **`ArgsCode ArgsCode`**: Gets the `ITestData` instance processing strategy code.
    - **`PropsCode PropsCode`**: Gets the property inclusion strategy code.